 "Previously, we only offered Personalized Search for signed-in users,

-and only when they had Web History enabled on their Google Accounts.
+only when they had Web History enabled on their Google Accounts.

 signed-out users as well.
-This addition enables us to customize search results for you
+This addition enables us to

-based upon 180 days of search activity linked to an anonymous cookie in your browser.
+linked to an anonymous cookie in your browser.

-It's completely separate from your Google Account and Web History."
+from your Google Account and Web History."

 Layman's breakdown: it doesn't matter if you're signed in or out, we know: